(Corrects two-year Treasuries pandemic high in pargraph 3 to 0.687% from 0.6320%)

-SYDNEY, Dec 2 (Reuters) - Long-term yields neared their lowest for the year on Thursday as investors wagered that early rate hikes would curb future inflation, leading to a sharp flattening of the entire curve.
+Dec 2 (Reuters) - Long-dated U.S. government bond yields neared their lowest for the year on Thursday as investors wagered that early rate hikes would curb future inflation, flattening the yield curve.

 Worries about the Omicron variant have also lent a safety bid to bonds.
-Since news of the variant broke, just after Thanksgiving, benchmark 10-year yields have dived more than 25 bps in a painful rally for a market heavily short.
+Since news of the variant broke, just after Thanksgiving, benchmark 10-year yields have dived some 25 bps in a painful rally for a market heavily short.

 The first case of the Omicron variant was reported in the United States on Wednesday, adding to the unease.